mikaelkraft/.github/README.md

 ## 🎮 About Me

-- **Football mobile games addict ⚽️, puzzle game explorer 🧩, and a real-life leisure footballer.**
+- **Mobile foitball games addict ⚽️, puzzle game explorer 🧩, and a real-life leisure footballer.**
 - Coding is my creative playground—where bugs are just puzzles in disguise!
 - 🍫 **By day:** Overseer/Operator in chocolate & biscuit production (yes, I really do get paid to work with chocolate!)
 - 💻 **By night:** Software Engineer & Computer Science BSc Student